 2) Does it bring me under its power?
 (1 Corinthians 6:12)

 3) Does it harm others?
 (1 Corinthians 8:13)

 4) Does it glorify God?
 (1 Corinthians 10:31)

-As we understand our freedom in Christ, we understand that we have the ability to serve Him and glorify Him in all things.
+freedom in Christ, we understand that we have the ability to serve Him and glorify Him in all things.
 Therefore, each individual Christian who asks these four questions may come to a different conclusion ... and both be right!